fpladano/pokedex-react/README.md

-# Pokedex with React.js and PokeAPI
+# A Pokedex using ReactJS and the PokeAPI